wufunc/langgraph4j/src/site/mkdocs/core/subgraph.md

 There are three ways to add subgraphs to a parent graph:

-* add a node with the **state subgraph**: this is useful when the parent graph and the subgraph are strictly relate one to other, sharing everithing.
+* Add a node with the **compiled subgraph**.

+  This is useful when the parent graph and the subgraph share state.
-    In particular the **subgraph is merged with its parent** creating a seamless integration.

     ```java
-    stateGraph.addNode( "subgraph", workflowChild );
-    ```

-* add a node with the **compiled subgraph**: this is useful when the parent graph and the subgraph share state.

-    ```java
     stateGraph.addNode( "subgraph", workflowChild.compile() );
     ```

-* add a node with in a node action (ie. [`AsyncNodeAction`][action] ) that invokes the subgraph: this is useful when the parent graph and the subgraph have different state schemas and you need to transform state before or after calling the subgraph
+* Add a node with in a node action (ie. [`AsyncNodeActionWithConfig`][action] ) that invokes the subgraph.

+  This is useful when the parent graph and the subgraph have different state schemas and you need to transform state before or after calling the subgraph

     ```java
     StateGraph.addNode( "subgraph",  state -> {